michaelruocco/exercises/naughts-and-crosses/README.md

 # Naughts and Crosses

-Simple naughts and crosses implementation
+Simple console naughts and crosses game implementation

-## TODO

-*   Winner detection